vkyamini/daily-Calendar/README.md

 - Storing the data(task) using LocalStorage.
 - logic to update the color based on the time.
-- Clock updating the evry second of the day usind DayJs
+- Clock getting updated every second of the day using DayJs.

 ![Screenshot](/assests/calendar.png)